Easily Read Key Vault Secrets From ASP.NET Core Web API Application

 We can see the selected app registration with secret permissions from Key Vault.
 We can save the permissions.

-We have successfully created Azure Key Vault and Secret key value pairs.
-We can create a Web application and consume these details and get secret value from Key Vault.
+We have successfully created Azure Key Vault and Secret key-value pairs.
+We can create a Web application to consume these details and get secret values from Key Vault.

 Create Web API Core application in Visual Studio 2019